-Andrew Glennie is just a few months into his career as a wind turbine technician.
-But he already says that getting into this fast-growing industry was the right move for him.
+Andrew Glennie is just a few months into his career as a wind turbine technician, but he already believes that getting into this fast-growing industry was the right move for him.

 “Honestly I really feel like this job has just clicked with me,” he said.
 “I feel genuinely happy to be doing the work that I’m doing.”

-His journey here has been a circuitous one.
+But his journey here has been a circuitous one.
 Glennie has a bachelor of fine arts degree from Pacific Northwest College of Art.
-For years, he worked in the automotive industry, painting custom lowriders and doing collision repair.
+For years, he worked in the automotive industry, painting custom low-riders and doing collision repair.
 But after being hit by a car while riding his bike, he had to give up painting, and hopped around jobs in construction, remodeling and manufacturing.

 Eventually, he felt like he needed a change, and a family friend of his asked if he had ever considered getting into the wind industry.